-This is so called prepared statement; data is given to placeholder in the following steps.
+Data is given to placeholder in the following steps.

 - 1. Get the SQL statement which includes placeholder by using SQLiteDatabase#compileStatement(), as SQLiteStatement. - 2.
 Set the created as SQLiteStatement objects to placeholder by using the method like bindLong() and bindString().